radiantmediaplayer/rmp-vast/README.md

 It is fairly possible that rmp-vast would work in other environments but they are not officially supported.

+## CORS requirements
+rmp-vast uses JavaScript XMLHttpRequests to load VAST tags.
+Hence proper [CORS configuration](https://enable-cors.org/) is required on your ad-server in order for rmp-vast to be able to retrieve VAST tags.
+Refer to this [Google documentation](https://developers.google.com/interactive-media-ads/docs/sdks/html5/cors) for more information.

 ## Quick start guide
 First download latest rmp-vast package from the [release tab](https://github.com/radiantmediaplayer/rmp-vast/releases).